aristidesgpg/Symfony-car-service/README.md

 install docker

-go to project root directory and run command below
+1. Go to project root directory and run command below

 `docker-compose up -d --build`

 This command will create docker container named iService3 and iService3_db_1

-After the docker containers are built, run command below
+2. After the docker containers are built, run command below

 `docker exec -it iService3 /bin/bash`

 This will lead you to iService3 docker container bash

-Now that you are able to install composer packages and doctrine migrations
+3. Now that you are able to install composer packages and doctrine migrations

 `composer install`